YOUR THEATRE TEAM

 Larissa speaks Italian and Russian and of course English.
 Her day job is as the Business development director for a major Russian company and the theatre is her little side line hobby.
 She leaves the day to day running to the team below although often steps in to help Richard, the bar manager to pull pints on a busy night.
 She is the reason why we got such well known Russian theatre companies performing plays in Russian in our little theatre over the past year.
 She is often mistaken as being Swedish as her accent sounds more Norvic although she is from Moscow and came to the UK 7 years ago on an invitation by a Russian state owned company, who needed a Russian expert on the UK.
 She has since left the KGB.

 She goes to the theatre most weeks to see all types of plays around London.
 She enjoys the gym, driving her little sports car and is learning to sail.
 PS she loves English bitter and fav at present is the Meantime Wheat beer (hence why we have to stock it, our Vodka is also Russian Standard at her request).
 She has become a bit of an expert on spotting good (as she calls it) 'chips and fish' (fish & chips).
 Harry, the artistic director always mocks her for getting those two around the wrong way, she then points out that he can't say 'Digital' and he says 'Dig at all'.
-Eta who is Italian, and on a theatre management training programme with us from her Italian university then says 'Teer at tee err' as she can't pronounce theatre, so Harry then corrects her.
-So Eta also then reminds him, he can't say 'Digital'.
+Anna who is German, and on a theatre management training programme with us has everything she says beginning with V sound like begins with F , so Harry then corrects her.
+So Anna also then reminds him, he can't say 'Digital'.
 Then it all kicks off!

 Anyway back to Larissa, She also spends lots of time reading classic Russian novels and also is an avid fan of 'Family Guy'.